 Now you have more flexibility in adjusting the cache for different files.
-This feature can be useful for improving CDN efficiency.
+This feature can be useful for improving network efficiency.

 Choose the most suitable plan, register a personal account, and deliver any heavy content around the world with minimal delay.